• Skip to primary navigation

 YES!

-Scotch Bonnet-Peach Pepper Jam - Recipe
+Scotch Bonnet-Peach Pepper Jam - The Recipe Method

 You NEED to have a good pepper jam around the house.
 For eating.
 OBVI.
 But seriously, the reason I love having a good pepper jam around the house is for the obvious snacking - think morning toast spread, topping bagels with cream cheese, corn bread lovin', mini night time munchies.